zdrive/wp-zerofour/README.md

 ### B. Site Setup
 1. In WP Admin, go to Appearance...
 Menus
 2. Enter this Menu Name: Top Nav
 3. Click the "Create Menu" button
+-- Check box: "Primary navigation along the top of the template"
 4. Drag items into your menu.
-After you make some pages you can come back and add them to the menu as desired.
+After you make some pages you can come back and add them to the menu as desired
 5. In WP Admin, go to Appearance...
 WP-ZeroFour Options
 6. Make changes to tabs: General, Home Settings, Media Section, 404 Page and Contact
-7. Click the "Save Options" button to complete the changes.
+7. Click the "Save Options" button to complete the changes
-* Note: If you don't have all the information needed to complete WP-ZeroFour Options, Demo Mode will fill in whatever is missing.
+* Note: If you don't have all the information needed to complete WP-ZeroFour Options, Demo Mode will fill in whatever is missing

 ### C. Headings on the Home Page
 * The Headings section is comprised of three images with headings, subtitles and icons.
 There is some text below.